saltyorg/docs/docs/advanced/your-own-containers.md

   - For the main, web admin/page port (e.g. 32400 in Plex):

     - You do not need to specify this port with `-p`.
 Since this port will not be accessible over the net or from the host.
-Instead, Nginx-Proxy will redirect the subdomain to it.
+Instead, Traefik will redirect the subdomain to it.

     - If you do want the port accessible from the host (but not from the net), simply add `127.0.0.1:` to it and specify it via: